Analysis - Take HP's slide personally, CEO Whitman tells employees

 While HP's massive but stagnant printer division still made money, the personal computer business was contracting as more customers switched to tablets and mobile devices.
 Like many of its peers from Microsoft to Intel, HP's own mobile computing efforts were too little, too late.

-Whitman has said her strategy is to turn HP into a major player in a corporate technology services market now dominated by Oracle Corp (ORCL.N), IBM Corp (IBM.N) and Cisco Systems Inc.
+Whitman has said her strategy is to turn HP into a major player in a corporate technology services market now dominated by Oracle Corp, IBM Corp and Cisco Systems Inc.

 Veghte told Reuters his first priority is to slice layers of red tape and overlap that now clutter the sales process, resulting in months of delay in closing deals.